HappybearGaming/QuickHeal/README.md

 `[type]`: constrains healing spell to:<Br>
 `heal`: Forces the use of your class' channeled heal spells.<Br>
 `hot`: Forces the use of your class' HoT spell over a channeled spell.
-Only works for Priests & Druids & Paladins for holy shock .<Br>
+Only works for Priests & Druids & Paladins (for holy shock) .<Br>
 `chainheal`: Forces the use of the Chain Heal spell.
 Only works for Shamans.<Br>

 `[mod]`: optional argument.
 Modifies the application of HoTs:<Br>
 `max`= will apply a HoT to the next target that is not @100% hp and that does not currently have a HoT applied.<Br>
 `fh` = firehose mode.
 Will apply maximum rank HoT on the next target that does not have a HoT applied.<Br>

-`QuickHeal Paladin Melee Healing`
+**QuickHeal Paladin Melee Healing**

 -- The following functions give paladins that choose to heal in melee additional tools to automate Holy Strike and Holy Shock.

-/run qhHStrike(93,3)

--- Smart Holy Stike function, 1st number is the min %healing threshold to trigger, the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets)
+`/run qhHStrike(93,3)` -- Smart Holy Stike function, 1st number is the min %healing threshold to trigger, the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets)

-/run qhHShock(85)

--- Smart Holy Shock function, number is the min % healing threshold to trigger (DEFAULT is set to 85%)
+`/run qhHShock(85)` -- Holy shock function which is independant from general threshold.
+Number is the min % healing threshold to trigger (DEFAULT is set to 85%).
+If you prefer using the general threshold, always use /`qh hot`

 ## ChangeLog: